Stencyl/stencylpedia/chapter-e/msi.md

   <Control Id="NameEdit" Type="Edit" X="45" Y="85" Width="220" Height="18" Property="DEFAULTUSERNAME" Text="{80}" default="YOURUSERNAME" />
   ```

 4. Do the same thing with the following line (Line 9), which sets the default password.
 Note that the password you type in here should already have **sha1() hashing** applied to it.
+Visit [this page](http://www.stencyl.com/users/hashForm) to obtain this.

   ```
   <Control Id="PasswordEdit" Type="Edit" Password="yes" X="45" Y="122" Width="220" Height="18" Property="DEFAULTPASSWORD" Text="{80}" default="YOUR-HASHED-PASSWORD"/>